Undercurrents - Waves Walking on the Water

 www.saf2025.org

-This year`s Sea Art Festival begins at the unique coastal geography where the Nakdong River meets the sea.
-Located in Saha-gu, where Mount Ami, the river estuary, and the South Sea converage, Dadaepo is defined by the constant collision and merging of waters with differing densities—a place where new ecological and cultural narratives are continuously generated.
-Under the title Undercurrents – Waves Walking on the Water, the exhibition explores the invisible metabolic flows hidden between land and sea, asking how these rhythms intersect with our daily lives, and how they might surface as shared sensory awareness.
+This year’s Sea Art Festival takes root in the unique coastal geography where the Nakdong River meets the sea.
+Located in Saha-gu—where Mount Ami, the river estuary, and the South Sea converge—Dadaepo is defined by the constant merging of waters with differing densities.
+It is a site where new ecological and cultural narratives are continuously born.
+Under the title "Undercurrents – Waves Walking on the Water," the exhibition explores the invisible metabolic flows hidden between land and water, asking how these rhythms intersect with our daily lives and how they might surface as a shared sensory awareness.

 With 23 artistic positions, and newly commissioned works for this year´s Sea Art Festival, the exhibition traces a journey through coastal thresholds—from incinerated grounds to restored wetlands—each site revealing the metabolic forces shaping this place.
 It highlights the hidden presences that emerge in the liminal space between land and sea, and composes a new terrain shaped by hybridity, circulation, and transformation.
-Can the ceaselessly shifting and circulating waves foster deeper human connections and awaken new sensory energies?
-This exhibition examines how the ecological rhythms and metabolic flows of undercurrents quietly permeate local culture, coastal communities, and everyday life shaped by tourism.